Get started

 --set global.imagePullSecrets={application-collection} \

 By default, the Helm chart creates a couple of PostgreSQL users.
-A superuser postgres
+A superuser postgres and a replication user replication.
+The passwords are

 randomly generated on installation.